Hotzilla/spark-cdm-connector/README.md

 # ❗IMPORTANT NOTICE❗
+This is unofficial spark3.5 migration of the Microsoft's CDM connector project.

 The CDM library, which this connector is reliant on, is deprecating the CDM Schema Store.
 Please upgrade your connector version to the latest version [spark3.3-1.19.7](https://github.com/Azure/spark-cdm-connector/releases/tag/spark3.3-1.19.7) to ensure there is no disruption in your workflows.
 Full details in: https://github.com/Azure/spark-cdm-connector/issues/162